 USB flash drives have aided the storage and transfer of data since they were first introduced.
 Today it is hard to imagine life without them as they have become indispensable.
 As effective as USB drives have become, we often encounter difficulties with their use.
 Problems like ejecting mass storage devices rare their heads from time to time.
 Does this mean that you should stop using USB drives altogether?
 You don't have to stop its use for any reason.
 There are ways to address the issue and we will show you how in this article.

 An ejecting flash drive issue may occur if you click the remove media button or the Eject option.
-Many frequent users of USB devices encounter this type of problem and for the most part, many of them don’t know what to do about it.
-This problem reveals itself in multiple ways such as
+Many frequent users of USB devices encounter this type of problem and for the most part, many of them don't know what to do about it.
+This problem reveals itself in multiple ways such as:

 If you forcefully eject your USB drive without the safe mode you may just kiss your data goodbye because your data may get corrupted or go missing.
 If the Remove hardware icon is giving a warning that loss may occur, follow these steps to safely unplug it.

 Your Device Driver lets you manage USB drives that are connected to your computer.
 You can also use it to eject a USB drive.
-See how to do this below
+See how to do this below:

 Management is also helpful in Windows computers.
 It manages the external drives and disks inserted into the system.
 If you are a Windows 10,8 or 7, you can use it to eject a USB flash drive.
+This is practical to solve unable to eject external hard drive.

 Here are three simple steps to remove your device safely.
 You can use any of the steps that work well for you.